-Most of the events are held outdoors, whether in backyards, parks, or along city streets.
-The main interest people have at this time of year are weather reports, whether on TV, radio, or on the Internet.
-Their biggest worry is whether it will be too hot or it will rain or storm and wash out their outdoor festivities.
+Most of the events are held outdoors, in backyards, parks, or along city streets.
+The main interest people have at this time of year are weather reports, whether on TV, radio, or on the internet.
+Their biggest worry is whether it will be too hot, or if it will rain or storm and wash out their outdoor festivities.
 Much of the celebration preparation is tinged with worry about bad weather.
 In some places, fear of tornadoes and thunderstorms threaten the celebrations.
-It is typical in life to worry about the future, or things that might happen.
+It is typical in life to worry about the future or things that might happen.

 How Does Worry Cause Stress?